seonman/HarmanDeveloperDocs/docs/iOS/hkwhub-spec.rst

 		{Command = "init_session"}

 	- Message from HKWHub (via Subscribe)
-		- Note that the response of ``init_session`` will contain **HKWHubUUID** to specify the HKWHub app the PubNub client is getting talking to.
-The subsequent Publish message should include
+		- Note that the response of ``init_session`` will contain **HKWHubUUID** to identify the HKWHub the PubNub client is getting talking to.
+The subsequent Publish message should include this HKWHubUUID information as well as SessionToken.

 	.. code-block:: json

+		{
-		{HKWHubUUID = "XXX-XXX-XXX-XXX",
+		HKWHubUUID = "XXX-XXX-XXX-XXX",
 		SessionToken = "PubNub-1000",
 		ResponseOf = "init_session"
 		}